 1. Set yourself up to make money

-If you’re still on a free hosting platform (example: WordPress .com) then it’s time to make the switch to self-hosting!
-Many free blog services have restrictions on monetization, so if you’re serious about blogging as a business, you’ll need to move over to your own domain name and pick a host.
+If you’re still on a free hosting platform, then it’s time to make the switch to self-hosting!
+Many free blog services have restrictions on monetization, so if you’re serious about blogging as a business, you’ll need to purchase monthly hosting and your own domain name.

 Bluehost also has reasonable upgrade options for an easy transition when your traffic increases.
-Click here for more info about their plans and to get started.
+Check out this post about why I chose Bluehost hosting and 4 web hosting myths debunked.